trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 For all data, besides [Delayed Watchlist Data](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#delayed-market-data), a paid data subscription is required to receive market data through the API.
 See the [Market Data Subscriptions](https://www.interactivebrokers.com/campus/ibkr-api-page/market-data-subscriptions/) page for more information.

 - Live market data and historical bars are currently not available from the API for the exchange **OSE**.
 Only 15 minute delayed streaming data will be available for this exchange.
-- Some [Available Tick Types](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#available-tick-types) may not be provided due to the contract details, the time that you run  the code…… ,etc. To verify whether the specific Available Tick Type is  provided, it is suggested to manually check the data in TWS.
+- Some [Available Tick Types](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#available-tick-types) may not be provided due to the contract details, the time that you run  the codeÃ¢â‚¬Â¦Ã¢â‚¬Â¦ ,etc. To verify whether the specific Available Tick Type is  provided, it is suggested to manually check the data in TWS.
 - Different [Available Tick Types](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#available-tick-types) have different updating frequency.

 The bid, ask, and last size quotes are displayed in shares instead of lots.

-API users have the option to configure the TWS API to work in compatibility mode for older programs, but we recommend migrating to “quotes in  shares” at your earliest convenience.
+API users have the option to configure the TWS API to work in compatibility mode for older programs, but we recommend migrating to Ã¢â‚¬Å“quotes in  sharesÃ¢â‚¬Â at your earliest convenience.

-To display quotes as lots,  from the Global Configuration > API > Settings page, check “Bypass US Stocks market data in shares warning for API orders.”
+To display quotes as lots,  from the Global Configuration > API > Settings page, check Ã¢â‚¬Å“Bypass US Stocks market data in shares warning for API orders.Ã¢â‚¬Â

 ![Highlights the "Bypass US Stocks market data in shares warning for API Orders" under API Precautions.](data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==)